SamStudio8/majora2/README.md

 Although not used for COG, Majora has some other notable features:

-* Majora pushes the idea of using a `diceware` based sample naming strategy; to reduce transcribing and picking errors
+* Majora pushes the idea of using a `diceware` based sample and container naming strategy; to reduce transcribing and picking errors
 * It has support for `datamatrix` barcodes which are far superior to garbage QR codes

 ## How can I use it?